The Grenfell Tower fire of June 2017 killed 72 working class Londoners, including 18 children.

 They make emergency 999 calls.
 They phone family and friends and send texts.
 Some post video clips on social media, including from the 23rd floor.

-Carbon monoxide and other toxic fumes plume into the air and billow across west London.
+Toxic carbon monoxide and lethal hydrogen cyanide fumes plume into the air and billow upwards into the west London skyline.
 Fire crews race to the scene.
 On first seeing the burning tower, some fire-fighters express utter disbelief.
 One says: “There’s kids in there…how has that happened?”

 Fire-fighter Matt Sephton and his crew from Hammersmith fire station arrive at the tower at 01:10.
 “There was a small kitchen fire going from the fourth floor all the way to the top floor,” recalls Sephton.
 “I was shocked; it was an unusual situation.”